amftnj846650059/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 Then, break down larger tasks into smaller, more manageable pieces.
 By doing this, you can better track your progress and make sure you don't get sidetracked.

 Use version control systems, like Git, to keep track of your code and collaborate with others.
 These systems make it easy to track changes, merge code, fix conflicts,and keep everything organized and up-to-date.
 Version control also makes it easier to go back and fix mistakes or experiment with new features.

+# 2023-11-20
+- "Today's programming wisdom is to focus on writing clean, readable, and maintainable code.
+Remember that code is read more often than it is written, so invest time in making it easy to understand for yourself and others who may work on it in the future.
+Use meaningful variable names, write clear comments, and break down complex tasks into smaller, more manageable functions.
+Also, don't be afraid to ask for feedback and learn from others' code.
+Lastly, stay updated with the latest best practices and coding standards in your programming language of choice."